exrezzo/ProntoProAssignment/README.md

 ## Introduction
 This README gives an overview of the implementation choices made for this project, addressing their motivations and limitations.

+## Quick startup
+___Prerequisite___: `Docker Desktop` installed on local machine

+To start playing with the Web Api with the environment set up:
+- navigate to `ServiceProviderRatingsAndNotification/` web api project folder
+- run `docker-compose up --build`

+This will spin all needed containers, namely the mssql database, rabbitmq message broker and the web api.

+### Debugging with Visual Studio
+It is possible to run the Api from Visual Studio if created containers with docker-compose are running.

 ## Domain Services
 ...

 ## REST Api
+...

+## Unit and Integration testing
 ...

 ## Environment containerization